 Making the first contact with a prospect, here signaled as the approach, is how a relationship is built, and following up is how it’s nurtured.
 You should not, however, confuse the persistence it takes to always be one step in front of your prospect’s mind with being annoying.

 The tenuous line lies with getting agreement on some kind of next step every time you get in touch.
-Follow-up, therefore, as intelligence gathering, is an ongoing and never ending process.
+Follow-up, therefore, like intelligence gathering, is an ongoing and never-ending process.
 It may slow down depending on the step of the sales process, but it doesn’t end.

 Follow-ups are normally best handled by the salesperson responsible for starting the relationship, after all, as a rule, no one could be better capable to pick up the conversation where it was last left.

-This is another moment where keeping detailed notes on each prospect, emphasising their “state of mind”, is specially important.
+This is another moment where keeping detailed notes on each prospect, emphasizing their “state of mind”, is especially important.
 It is unwise and ineffective to keep track of this information anywhere other than a centralized database, available for everyone to access in case another salesperson needs to continue where another one stopped.

 When a sale is made, then there’s time for a new type of follow-up.
-It’s important to “hold” some information back for latter use as follow up ammunition in reserve.
+It’s important to “hold” some information back for later use as follow up ammunition in reserve.

 Keep track of all the steps of your Sales Process!

-Try Pipefy’s Sales Pipeline Template: it will guide your team through all the steps of the sales process, from prospecting, to properly qualifying leads to closing the deal, helping them keep track of the opportunities and always staying on top of their game.
+Try Pipefy’s Sales Pipeline Template: it will guide your team through all the steps of the sales process, from prospecting, to properly qualifying leads to close the deal, helping them keep track of the opportunities, and always staying on top of their game.